WillTheWA/raytracing/README.md

 ## Known Issues

 ### Variable Rays
-- There is an issue with the variable rays.
-The rays are stored in the beginning using a single static array, meaning that it can only hold the number of rays that it was initalized at.
-This introduces an issue where as the number of rays decreases, the rays that are 'removed' are still be drawn, just not in a way that you can visually tell (except for the poor framerate).
+- There is an issue with the lower bound.
+When the number of rays is changed (using `z` and `x`) the `rays` array is resized to the size of the `ray_count` variable.
+This resizing operation is performed using a `realloc` call on the `rays` array.
+When the `ray_count` is set to 0, the operation fails (duh).
+This needs to be addressed so that there can be 0 rays.

 ## Credit
 This exploration was inspired and built on a coding project done by `HirschDaniel`.
 [This](https://youtu.be/2BLRLuczykM?si=3woeIgQ-pk0VzeCp) is the link to the specific video that I followed.